AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: Experiments

-\textbf{Baselines.} To our knowledge, only two prior works have studied source-free domain adaptation for semantic segmentation: i) \textbf{TENT}~\cite{wang2021tent}: \texttt{TENT} is a source-free, test-time adaptation algorithm that learns batch-norm parameters so as to minimize predictive entropy over unlabeled target data, and ii) \textbf{SFDA}~\cite{liu2021sourcefree}: SFDA is the current state-of-the art in source-free DA for semantic segmentation.
-SFDA makes use of data-free distillation via a dual attention module for knowledge transfer from the source model, followed by adaptation via self-training and patch-level self-supervised learning in the target domain.
-We also benchmark performance for \textbf{Test-time BN}~\cite{nado2020evaluating}, a test-time adaptation method that only updates batch-norm normalization statistics over the entire test data before making a prediction.
+\textbf{Baselines.} \TODO{We use DeepLabV3 with a ResNet50 backbone and compare against}: i) \textbf{TENT}~\cite{wang2021tent}: \texttt{TENT} is a source-free, test-time adaptation algorithm that learns batch-norm parameters so as to minimize predictive entropy over unlabeled target data, ii) \textbf{SFDA}~\cite{liu2021sourcefree}: SFDA is a state-of-the-art source-free DA method that learns an additional generator to simulate source features, followed by a distillation step via a dual-attention module to enable knowledge transfer.
+This is followed by adaptation via self-training and patch-level self-supervised learning in the target domain. iii) \textbf{Test-time BN}~\cite{nado2020evaluating}, a test-time adaptation method that only updates batch-norm normalization statistics over the entire test dataset before making a prediction. \TODO{We additionally benchmark \method with a DeepLabV2 architecture (ResNet101 backbone) and compare against:} iv) URMA~\cite{fleuret2021uncertainty}, which combines entropy minimization and confidence thresholding-based self-training on pseudolabels, with a robustness objectiveness enforcing stability under feature noising via dropout-equipped auxiliary decoders.

+In Table~\ref{tab:baselines} we highlight key differences between \method and our two strongest baselines, SFDA and URMA.
+Unlike prior work, \method only updates batch-norm parameters, does not require learning additional generators or decoders, has fewer learning objectives making it easier to tune, and converges within a single pass over target data.